Saudi king prepares to name new crown prince

 But Prince Nayef, long the interior minister of the world's top oil exporting state, is likely to be named the new crown prince, succeeding Prince Sultan who died of cancer last week.

-At stake is the stability of a U.S. ally, whose ruling al-Saud family wield great influence over Sunni Muslims through their guardianship of Islam's holiest sites in Mecca and Medina.
+At stake is the stability of a U.S. ally which wields great influence over Sunni Muslims through its guardianship of Islam's holiest sites in Mecca and Medina.

 Conservative even by Saudi Arabia's austere standards, Nayef is sometimes portrayed as putting the brakes on the king's cautious political reforms.
 Earlier this year he publicly admonished a member of the mainly consultative Shura Council who had called for a review of the ban on women driving.